 Management of the acute scrotum is a surgical emergency until proven otherwise.
 As patients with this condition usually present to the emergency department, the first person to encounter the patient is a triage nurse who must be cognizant of the urgency potential testicular torsion demands and immediately contact the clinical interprofessional team.
-The patient should be placed in a room promptly, and the physician alerted of the patient's presence and chief complaint.
-Early history and physical exam should give the physician some guidance and direction, usually necessitating a color Doppler ultrasound and promptly read by a radiologist.
+The patient should be placed in a room promptly, and the clinician alerted of the patient's presence and chief complaint.
+Early history and physical exam should give the clinician some guidance and direction, usually necessitating a color Doppler ultrasound to be promptly read by a radiologist.

-Once testicular torsion can safely be ruled out, other potential causes of acute scrotal pain, including testicular appendage torsion, can come under consideration and the patient appropriately treated.
+Once testicular torsion can safely be ruled out, other potential causes of acute scrotal pain, including testicular appendage torsion, can come under consideration and the patient can be appropriately treated.

-Management of pre-pubescent scrotal pain requires a coordinated interprofessional effort between physicians, specialists, and nursing staff to lead to accurate and prompt diagnosis resulting in appropriately directed treatment.
-[Level V]
+Management of pre-pubescent scrotal pain requires a coordinated interprofessional effort between clinicians, specialists, and nursing staff to lead to accurate and prompt diagnosis resulting in appropriately directed treatment.
+[Level 5]

 Molokwu CN,Somani BK,Goodman CM, Outcomes of scrotal exploration for acute scrotal pain suspicious of testicular torsion: a consecutive case series of 173 patients.
 BJU international.
 2011 Mar [PubMed PMID: 21392211]

 Kim JS,Shin YS,Park JK, Clinical features of acute scrotum in childhood and adolescence: Based on 17years experiences in primary care clinic.
 The American journal of emergency medicine.
 2018 Jul [PubMed PMID: 29100785]